camptocamp/c2cwsgiutils/README.md

 ## Debugging

-To enable the debugging interface, you must set the `DEBUG_VIEW_ENABLED` environment variable.
+To enable the debugging interface, you must set the `C2C_DEBUG_VIEW_ENABLED` environment variable.
 Then you can have dumps of a few things:

 * every threads' stacktrace: `{C2C_BASE_PATH}/debug/stacks?secret={C2C_SECRET}`